XVIIarcano/Galileo-Microscope/Mods/Stage/Better Stage/readme.md

 - 7x M3 locknuts.

 - 5x M3x10 for adjusting the rails
-> M3x12 will also work, they will just stick out a bit more
+> M3x12 or longer will also work, they will just stick out a bit more

 - 2x M3x16 for holding the knobs